2021-08-17

-If you have named beneficiaries of your accounts, that’s a great first step, but it isn’t always enough.
 If you don’t have a trust in place, your assets might not end up in the hands of those named on your accounts.
-Plus, there are additional benefits to having a trust that aren’t afforded by simply naming the beneficiaries of your accounts.
+Plus, there are additional benefits to having a trust that you can’t access by simply naming the beneficiaries of your accounts.

-To answer the question, “Do you need a trust if you have beneficiaries?,” let’s take a closer look at what it means to name the beneficiaries of your accounts, and why it’s a good idea to create a trust to handle your assets.
+Let’s take a closer look at what it means to name the beneficiaries of your accounts, and why it’s a good idea to create a trust to handle your assets.

 Trust vs. Beneficiary: Do you need a trust if you have named beneficiaries on your accounts?